connectomicslab/connectomemapper3/paper/paper.md

 # Highlights

-\textbf{A flexible workflow for multi-modal connectome mapping in the BIDS ecosystem.} MP3 implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
+\textbf{A flexible workflow for multi-modal human connectome mapping in the BIDS ecosystem.} MP3 implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
 It is written in Python 3 and adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
+\autoref{fig:cmp3-diagram} illustrates the participant-level analysis workflow.
-The participant-level analysis workflow is implemented with nipype [@GorgolewskiNipype:2011] adopting a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a set of pipeline configuration file.
+It is implemented with nipype [@GorgolewskiNipype:2011] adopting a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a set of pipeline configuration files in `.json` format.
-Each pipeline class provides methods to create and execute a nipype workflow that runs a number of nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files in `.json` format.
+Each pipeline class provides methods to create and execute a nipype workflow that runs a number of nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set by loading the different pipeline configuration files.
 Empowered by the nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
 To maximize accessibility and re-usability of the tool, the implemented pipelines are encapsulated